 The Lemelson Center Archival Internship at the Archives Center, National Museum of American History, is a stipended opportunity for one graduate student working on an advanced archives, library, or museum degree.
-The internship focuses on collection processing and description.
-This internship has been suspended while the Archives Center has been temporarily relocated due to a major renovation project at the National Museum of American History.
-Limited space and move-related priorities have made it difficult to host a Lemelson Center Archival Intern during this two-year period and we will not host an intern for summer of 2014.
+The internship focuses on collection processing and description for invention and science and technology collections.

 Frequently Asked Questions

 The number of interns fluctuates depending on the time of the year and project and staff availability.